grassrootseconomics/docs.grassecon.org/docs/legal/gecl1.md

 Any notice given by the Members shall be valid only if delivered via the contact information for the Guardians.

 ## Official Signatories
-**In WITNESS WHEREOF**, the duly authorized Guardians of the Clearing Union sign this agreement on the dates indicated below, and agree to abide by the terms of this agreement.
+**In WITNESS WHEREOF**, the duly authorized Guardians of the Economic Commons sign this agreement on the dates indicated below, and agree to abide by the terms of this agreement.

 1. Member Class or Wittness: (Guardian, General Member, Platform Service Provider)
 1. Full Name: